Child and Teen ADHD Evaluations

-We have several child psychologists in Cary, NC who provide ADHD evaluations.
+Our Licensed Psychological Associates in Cary, NC provide ADHD testing and evaluation.
 We only use evidence-based tests and assessment methods.
 We will evaluate your child or teen to determine the cause of the symptoms and provide education regarding the different treatment options available.
 If a prescription is necessary, we will send a copy of our report to your medical doctor or refer you to a child psychiatrist.

 What are the treatment options?

 We base our treatment recommendations on currently accepted best practice guidelines, including medical organizations such as the American Academy of Pediatrics (AAP).
 For milder forms of ADHD, we recommend counseling and psychoeducation.
 Our child counselors treat ADHD by teaching children and teens to change both their thinking and behavior.
 We work with parents and teachers in this process as well.

 For moderate-to-severe forms of ADHD, there are medication options available.
 Even when medication is prescribed, the AAP recommends that children and teens with ADHD continue to work with a mental health professional to learn skills to overcome their symptoms and reduce any associated symptoms, such as problems with self-esteem or anxiety.

 How are ADD and ADHD diagnosed?